greasy-sandwich/DNSLA/README.md

 ## Execution
 The software can be executed by opening a shell (it was used on a bash), changing the cwd to _src_ and typing python3 dla.py -i <string:network_interface> -s <int:sample>.
-We also recommend to use -ign as a flag to get a faster .pcap analysis.
+We also recommend to use -ign option to get a faster .pcap analysis.